TheodoreAlenas/key-mouth/README.md

 Then I realized I can't use key up and key down events because on mobile there's auto-correction.
-But if there's a text box, one can edit the middle.
+This means there should be a text box.
-A later concept was:
+But if there's a text box, one can edit the middle, so that brought the next wave of concepts:

 ```
 Tom: I was thinking if you'd want